Belmont Abbey, Herefordshire: History

 Francis Wegg-Prosser, of nearby Belmont House, who had been received into the Catholic Church, can be called its founder.
 He decided to build a church on his Hereford estate in 1854.
 He later invited the Benedictines to reside there so that there would be a permanent Catholic presence in the area.
 In 1859, the Benedictines arrived and it became a priory.
 It was the Common Novitiate and House of Studies for the English Benedictine Congregation.
 It was also a pro-cathedral for the Diocese of Newport and Menevia.
 The Benedictine Thomas Joseph Brown, who was its first bishop, is buried in the church.
-Also here, but in the Abbots' graveyard outside the east end of the church, is buried Bishop Bernard Collier, missionary in Mauritius and Bishop Laurence Youens 6th Bishop of Northampton.
+Also here, but in the Abbots' graveyard outside the east end of the church, is buried Bishop Bernard Collier, missionary in Mauritius, and Bishop Laurence Youens, 6th Bishop of Northampton.

 Belmont was unique in England for having a monastic cathedral chapter.
 This was the case in mediaeval England where monks were the canons of the cathedral, such as in Canterbury, Winchester and Durham.

 A move to transfer the training of monks to the individual monasteries of the English Benedictine Congregation led to Belmont being allowed to take its own novices in 1901, and become an independent house in 1917.
 In 1920 Belmont was raised to the rank of an Abbey by the papal bull Praeclara Gesta.
 In 1895, the Diocese of Newport and Menevia split and the abbey remained as the pro-cathedral for the Diocese of Newport.
-On 7 February 1916, the Diocese of Newport became the Archdiocese of Cardiff and it was decided to make St. David's Church in Cardiff the cathedral.
-On 12 March 1920, St. David's church officially became the cathedral for the archdiocese and the abbey ceased to be a pro-cathedral.
+On 7 February 1916, the Diocese of Newport became the Archdiocese of Cardiff and it was decided to make St David's Church in Cardiff the cathedral.
+On 12 March 1920, St David's church officially became the cathedral for the archdiocese and the abbey ceased to be a pro-cathedral.

 The Priory was elevated to the rank of abbey by Pope Benedict XV, who issued the Papal bull Praeclara Gesta on 21 March 1920 and soon after, on 30 June 1920 the Community of St Michael's elected Prior Aelred Kindersley, originally a monk of Downside, as their first Abbot.

-In March 2025 it was announced, that the Community of St Gregory the Great, formerely Downside Abbey of the same Benedictine congregation, in upcoming summer will transfer for an experimental period of two years to reside at the Belmont Abbey, formally continue to remain as a separate community.
+In March 2025, it was announced that the Community of St Gregory the Great, formerly Downside Abbey of the same Benedictine congregation, would move to Belmont Abbey for an experimental period of two years.
+Formally, they remain a separate community.
 In July 2025 a second announcement was made of the completion of the community move.